Deshraj-Tiwari-Official/dotfiles/nvim/.config/nvim/README.md

 # Introduction

-This is a fork of NVChad and is setup for easy use of NextJS with language servers like tailwindcss, eslint, typescript and more.
+> This is NVChad and is setup for easy use of NextJS with language servers like tailwindcss, eslint, typescript and more.

-To use this, make sure to install neovim.
+## Step 1: Install Neovim

 ```bash
 yay -S neovim
 ```

-# Installation
-Use this command to clone this repo in your neovim configuration.
+## Step 2: Clone this repository

 ```bash
 git clone https://github.com/Deshraj-Tiwari-Official/NvChad-NextJS.git ~/.config/nvim && nvim
 ```

-After lazy installs all the necessary packages, run these commands in neovim:
+## Step 3: After lazy installs all the necessary packages, run these commands in neovim:

 ```vim
 :MasonInstallAll
 ```

 ```vim
 :TSInstallAll
 ```